gscbravo/inf/README.md

 ## TODO

 - [ ] Website admin area to configure settings
+- [ ] Allow the creation of distinct admin and moderator accounts
 - [ ] Prompt for admin account creation upon first startup of website